 Assessment and grading

-Resources and information for TAs working in a remote learning environment with regards to assessment and grading.
+Resources and information for TAs working in an online learning environment with regards to assessment and grading.
 Strategies for grading and providing effective written feedback are outlined below.

-Some questions to consider asking the Instructor with regards to grading in remote learning courses:
+Some questions to consider asking the Instructor with regards to grading in online learning courses:

 • What are my grading responsibilities in the course?